-Scheduled for April 26, 2014
+Scheduled for September 27, 2014

 this effort.
 There will be several collection sites throughout the State of Delaware on the day of this

 be disposed of with care to avoid harming the environment.
 The Delaware Division of Public Health supports

 - Do not flush medications down the toilet or drain

 - Do not throw medications away in the trash

 Instead, the public should take advantage of pharmaceutical "take-back" programs.

 Controlled, non-controlled, and over-the-counter medications will be collected.
 Liquid products and